LightningMods/BAR/README.md

 # BAR
-backup and restore decrypt and encrypt utility
+backup and restore decrypt (and encrypt?) utility

 ## Credits